fatih/starhook/README.md

 ### Update repositories

-To update existing repositories, just run the same command. `starhook` only updates repositores that have new changes:
+To update existing repositories, just run the same command. `starhook` only updates repositores that have new changes.
+You don't need to pass the `--query` flag anymore as it's saved.:

 ```
-$ starhook --token=$GITHUB_TOKEN --dir /path/to/repos --query "user:fatih language:go" --sync
+$ starhook --token=$GITHUB_TOKEN --dir /path/to/repos --sync
 ==> querying for latest repositories ...
 ==> last synced: 20 minutes ago
 ==> updates found: